-Protocol Number: SP1037
+Protocol Number: SP0914

-Study Sponsor: UCB Trading (Shanghai) Co, Ltd, sponsored this study.
-It is referred to as UCB in this summary
+Study Sponsor: UCB Trading (Shanghai) Co, Ltd sponsored this study.
+It is referred to as UCB in this summary.

-Full Study Title: A Multicenter, Randomized, Double-blind, Parallel-group, Placebocontrolled Study of the Efficacy and Safety of Rotigotine Transdermal Patch in Chinese Subjects with Advanced-stage, Idiopathic Parkinson's Disease Who Are Not Well Controlled on Levodopa
+Full Study Title: A Multicenter, Randomized, Double-Blind, Parallel-Group, Placebo-Controlled Study of the Efficacy and Safety of the Rotigotine Transdermal Patch in Chinese Subjects with Early-Stage Idiopathic Parkinson's Disease

-National Clinical Study Number: NCT01646255
+National Clinical Study Number: NCT01646268